exponea/exponea-xamarin-sdk/documentation/ANONYMIZE.md

 ## 🕵 Anonymize

 Anonymize is a feature that allows you to switch users.
-Typical use-case is user login/logout.
+A typical use-case is user login/logout.

-Anonymize will delete all stored information and reset the curent customer.
-New customer will be generated, install and session start events tracked.
-Push notification token from the old user will be wiped and tracked for the new user, to make sure the device won't get duplicate push notifications.
+Anonymize will delete all stored information and reset the current customer.
+The new customer will be generated, install and session start events tracked.
+In addition, push notification token from the old user will be wiped and tracked for the new user to make sure the device won't get duplicate push notifications.

 #### 💻 Usage